-We understand that you have been, and probably continue to be, working under pressure.
-We also know that completing reports for funders will not be your priority.
-We are continuing to refine our evaluation model to ensure it is light-touch, straightforward, and, ultimately, useful for the sector and for Art Fund to learn from.
+We understand that you are working under pressure and that completing reports for funders is not your priority.
+We are continuing to refine our evaluation model to ensure it is straightforward, light-touch and informative for all involved.

 As a funder, we are interested in learning from the breadth of projects.
 We will seek to evaluate what can be learnt from the successes and failures you may encounter in trying to achieve your aims.
 We are likely to use the Failspace model as part of our evaluation framework.